Matt Fitzpatrick Betting Profile: The Sentry - PGA TOUR

 Fitzpatrick's Best Finishes

-- Fitzpatrick last season participated in 23 tournaments, picking up one win with three top-five finishes and seven finishes in the top 10.
+- Fitzpatrick, who participated in 23 tournaments last season, secured one win with three top-five finishes and seven finishes in the top 10.

 - Last season Fitzpatrick's best performance came at the RBC Heritage.
-He shot -19 and took home the title (his only win last season).
+He shot -19 and won the title (his only win last season).

-- Fitzpatrick compiled 1049 points last season, which placed him 36th in the FedExCup standings.
+- Fitzpatrick collected 1049 points last season, placing 36th in the FedExCup standings.

 Fitzpatrick's Strokes Gained Rankings